 Back to the Bieler Family wine bottle label.
 As you can read below, the wine label tells a story about Charles Bieler on the back.
 The label takes us on a journey of his life and how this Born to Run wine bottle is a culmination of his journey.

 It is important for your brand to tell the story behind your products and services.
 This wine bottle communicated its story with the image on the front of the label with an image of the pink car and the description on the back of the label says: “So get in.
 Put the top down.
 And never look back.”

 You can imagine yourself driving a Cadillac Deville pink in the heart of wine country and drinking this bottle of wine.

 4. Be subtle and subliminal

-Next, it is important to consider how you want your brand to be portrayed.
+Next, it’s important to consider how to portray your brand.

 The art of mastering subtlety and subliminal messages is by creating powerful messages visually, through text, and through communicating stories in a cool and confident way.